A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Supplementary Material

 \subsection{Glossary of Notation and Acronyms}

-\begin{enumerate} \item $A_j(t)$: number of packets arriving to Queue~$j$ in time slot $t.$ \item $B(V_j)$: If $A$ is a generic Bernoulli($\lambda$) random variable, and $C$ is distributed Binomial($V_j,\lambda$), then $B(V_j)$ is a random variable whose distribution is the same as that of $(C-1)^++A$. \item CCA: Clear Channel Assessment. \item $D_j(t)$: the number of departures from Queue~$j$ in time slot $t.$ \item $H^\pi_t$: the history of policy $\pi$ up to time $t$ as defined in \eqref{eqn:DefnHistoryOfPolicyPi}. \item $\mathbf{Q}(t)$: backlog of Queue~$j$ at the beginning of time slot $t.$ \item $Q^{\pi}_j(t)$: backlog of Queue~$j$ at the beginning of time slot $t$ under scheduling policy $\pi.$ \item $K_{thr}$: the threshold that triggers the RESET subroutine.
+\begin{enumerate} \item $A_j(t)$: number of packets arriving to Queue~$j$ in time slot $t.$ \item $B(V_j)$: If $A$ is a generic Bernoulli($\lambda$) random variable, and $C$ is distributed Binomial($V_j,\lambda$), then $B(V_j)$ is a random variable whose distribution is the same as that of $(C-1)^++A$. \item: Carrier Sense Multiple Access \item CCA: Clear Channel Assessment. \item $D_j(t)$: the number of departures from Queue~$j$ in time slot $t.$ \item DRAND: Distributed RAND (distributed implementation of the RAND protocol) \item $Geo^{[x]}/D/1$ queue: has arrivals that are sums of Bernoulli random variables (here, $N$), and has a single server (hence, the \enquote{$1$}), whose service times are \emph{deterministic} (hence, the \enquote{$D$}). \item $H^\pi_t$: the history of policy $\pi$ up to time $t$ as defined in \eqref{eqn:DefnHistoryOfPolicyPi}. \item $\mathbf{Q}(t)$: backlog of Queue~$j$ at the beginning of time slot $t.$ \item $Q^{\pi}_j(t)$: backlog of Queue~$j$ at the beginning of time slot $t$ under scheduling policy $\pi.$ \item $K_{thr}$: the threshold that triggers the RESET subroutine.
 It is denoted by {\tt THRSLD} in the subroutine description. \item $\boldsymbol{\lambda}$: the arrival rate vector. \item $\boldsymbol{\Lambda}$: the capacity region of the queueing network. \item $\boldsymbol{\Lambda}_{LEQ}$: the set of arrival rates that the LEQ policy can stabilize. \item $[N]$: the set of integers $\{1,2,\cdots,N\}$. \item {\tt NDST:} is short for \enquote{Node State.} Attains values {\tt COLL} (meaning \enquote{in collision}) or {\tt NOCOLL} (meaning \enquote{not in collision}). \item PU: Primary User. \item $\Pi$: the space of all admissible policies. \item $\Pi_e$: the subset of all exhaustive service policies. \item $\Pi_g$: the subset of all non-idling service policies. \item {\tt RSTBCN}: Reset Beacon. \item SU: Secondary User.
 In ZMAC this refers to any queue which is not the current PU.
-In EZMAC and QZMAC, this refers to the queue that won the latest contention. \item $T_c$: number of minislots reserved for contention. \item $T_p$: number of minislots reserved for polling. \item $V^\pi_j(t)$: is the number of slots prior to slot $t$ in which Queue~$j$ was allowed to transmit under a generic scheduling policy $\pi$.
+In EZMAC and QZMAC, this refers to the queue that won the latest contention. \item $T_c$: number of minislots reserved for contention. \item TDMA: Time Division Multiple Access \item $T_p$: number of minislots reserved for polling. \item $V^\pi_j(t)$: is the number of slots prior to slot $t$ in which Queue~$j$ was allowed to transmit under a generic scheduling policy $\pi$.

 \end{enumerate}